AcademySoftwareFoundation/opencue.io/content/contributing/opencue/getting-started-mac.md

    python3 -m venv venv-dev
    ```

+   Your virtual environment can be named whatever you want; this rest of this guide assumes
+   you're using one named `venv-dev`.

 1. Activate the virtual environment:

    ```shell
    source venv-dev/bin/activate
    ```

-## Configuring PyCharm
+## Configure PyCharm

 Similar to the virtual environment, we recommend configuring your IDE as a single project
 containing all of the Python components.
 PyCharm is used here.

 1. Open PyCharm and choose **Open**.
 Select the root folder of the git repository.

-1. Open the PyCharm preferences and navigate to "Project: opencue" > "Project Interpreter".
+1. Open the PyCharm preferences and navigate to **Project: opencue > Project Interpreter**.

 1. Add a new interpreter, using the following settings:

-   - "Virtual environment"
+   - **Virtual environment**
-   - "Existing environment"
+   - **Existing environment**
-   - "Interpreter" set to `<path to git repository>/venv-dev/bin/python`
+   - **Interpreter** set to `<path to git repository>/venv-dev/bin/python`

-1. PyCharm should prompt you to install ‘Package requirements’.
+1. PyCharm should prompt you to install 'Package requirements'.
 This will install OpenCue's
    Python dependencies into your virtual environment.

    This can take a few minutes, namely to download `PySide2`.

 1. In order for inter-dependencies within the code to work in PyCharm you need to mark
    each components as a source directory.
 In the PyCharm file browser, right-click on
-   each OpenCue component and click on **Mark Directory As** > **Sources Root**.
+   each OpenCue component and click on **Mark Directory As > Sources Root**.
 You
    need to do this for:

    - `cueadmin/`